davefm95/aalx-system_engineering-devops/README.md

-This repo contains executable scripts for the 0x00.shell, basics project
+This repo contains executable scripts for the 0x00-shell_basics project and the 0x01-shell_permisssions project